 Sustainability: A blanket term for many different bauma innovations

 Sustainability is one of the current guidelines for technology development in the construction and construction machinery industries.
-Here are a few of the highlights from the many innovations that bauma 2019 will be presenting with regard to the individual aspects of this blanket term at the Munich exhibition grounds.

 By Helmuth Ziegler